-The study sought to address the following specific objectives:-
+The study sought to guided the following specific objectives: -

-- To establish the effect of Persuasive Advertising on business sustainability of K2 Telecom Limited. - ii) To establish the effect of informative advertising on business sustainability of K2 Telecom Limited. - iii) To establish the effect of the online advertising on business sustainability of K2
+- To assess the effect of Persuasive Advertising and business sustainability of Uganda Telecom Limited. - To assess the effect of informative advertising and business sustainability of Uganda Telecom Limited. - iii) To establish the effect of the online advertising and business sustainability of Uganda Telecom Limited.

-Telecom Limited.